 In this field, the old saying “the more you spend, the less you spend” is absolutely true.

 Your tripod should be tall enough to let you work comfortably.
 The viewfinder of your camera should be at the height of your eyes, without extending the central column.
-If your tripod is too low, you will have to to bend over, which is bad for your back and becomes uncomfortable after long periods of time; or you will extend the central column, which is bad for stability.
+If your tripod is too low, you will have to to bend over often.
+This is bad for your back and becomes uncomfortable after long periods of time.
+To mend this issue, you will extend the central column, which is bad for stability.

 If you have spent a lot of money on a sturdy tripod but you always extend the central column, you are giving up much of the stability for which you paid a premium.